 Moreover, you can add a bunch of pallets as they find them apprehensive.

 3. Use Motion Activated Sprinklers

-One of the most valuable methods to keep the deer away is motion-activated sprinklers.
+Motion-activated sprinklers are one of the most valuable methods to keep the deer away.

 Due to their restive nature, they get scared of loud noises and constant movement.

 Planting other companion plants is an old yet valuable method.